-Operating a Nest thermostat is one of the easiest ways to perfect the everyday schedule of your HVAC system.
-This smart thermostat can recognize your preferences and automatically make adjustments.
-But as you can expect, it won’t work correctly or at all if you see an error code on the display.
-The precise error code offers useful information about the source of the problem, something a trained technician can use to present solutions that much sooner.
+Using a Nest thermostat is one of the easiest ways to perfect the day-to-day schedule of your HVAC system.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you may expect, it won’t work well or at all if you see an error code on the display.
+The exact error code supplies useful information about the root of the problem, something a trained technician can use to offer solutions that much quicker.

-Listed below are seven of the most frequent error codes you could discover on your Nest thermostat.
-We’ll walk you through the basics of each error code along with how you might solve it and the estimated cost to do so.
-Remember that while the price will ultimately be dependent on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include things like travel and labor costs on top of any specific hardware needed to complete repairs.
+Here are seven of the most likely error codes you could find on your Nest thermostat.
+We’ll explain the basics of each error code on top of how you can fix it and the projected cost to do so.
+Remember that while the price will ultimately depend on the specific Nest model, you can expect to pay about $75-$200 for repairs.
+This should also cover travel and labor costs along with any specific components necessary to finish repairs.

 e298 – Critical

-This critical error code is limited to newer models of the Nest thermostat and is displayed when the power is disconnected from the system.
-Because this is a critical power error, the thermostat will switch to the backup battery system.
-The error message will continue to be displayed until the issue is fixed.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is detached from the system.
+Because this is a critical power error, the thermostat will change to the backup battery system.
+The error message will continue to be displayed until the problem is fixed.

 Losing power to your Nest thermostat can be for several reasons.
-The wiring might have disconnected or become damaged, or a disconnection could have appeared further along in your home’s electrical system.
-This may be the circuit breaker, fuse box or system switch.
-A professional technician will check electrical connections and wiring until they locate the root of the problem.
+The wiring could have disconnected or become damaged, or a disconnection might have appeared further along in the electrical system.
+This could be the circuit breaker, fuse box or system switch.
+A knowledgeable technician will examine electrical connections and wiring until they locate the source of the problem.

 e294 – Critical

-Critical error code e294 shows up when your Nest thermostat’s wiring should be reconfigured.
-More specifically, you’ll need the technician to reconfigure the R wire.
-They’ll first conduct a factory reset of your thermostat to ensure it’s not simply a software error.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start checking connectors.
+Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+More specifically, the technician will need to reconfigure the R wire.
+They’ll first complete a factory reset of your thermostat to make sure it’s not merely a software problem.
+If that doesn’t work, they’ll examine the wiring diagram of the thermostat and start inspecting connectors.

-They’ll detach the power and slowly look at each wire, seeing to it that they are fully inserted into the connector with the correct amount of exposed copper.
-Once they pinpoint the malfunctioning connector, it can be swapped for a new one.
+They’ll shut off the power and gradually inspect each wire, ensuring they are fully attached into the connector with the proper amount of uncovered copper.
+When they pinpoint the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is especially hot.
-The HVAC system can shut down and stop delivering power to your Nest thermostat.
-When this problem lingers, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
-Presuming the breakers are on, you can examine a few other places before calling a professional technician.
+This critical error code can show up when the weather outside is especially hot.
+The HVAC system can fail and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will finally shut down.
+Presuming the breakers are on, you can inspect a handful of other places before contacting a professional technician.

-Because this error can consume your thermostat’s battery, the first step might be restoring enough power to figure out if this specific error code is what you’re working with.
-You can disconnect the thermostat from its base and deliver power with a USB cable.
-If it displays error code 195, you can continue to visually examine components like the wiring as well as your air conditioner’s air filter or drainage system.
-If you can’t uncover anything wrong with these components, it’s maybe best to call a pro.
+Since this error can consume your thermostat’s battery, the first step may be providing enough power to find out if this specific error code is what you’re dealing with.
+You can separate the thermostat from its base and provide power with a USB cable.
+Assuming it displays error code 195, you should continue to visually examine components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you struggle to uncover anything wrong with these components, it will probably be best to contact a pro.

 e103 – Critical

-Another critical error code, e103 signifies an electrical error with your Nest thermostat.
-More specifically, e103 can refer to an overcurrent problem, which means the wiring is experiencing more power than what is safe and normal.
-This may stem from the breaker box, an error from the control board or because of a faulty connection in the thermostat.
-The technician will cautiously investigate and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.
+Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This will sometimes stem from the breaker box, an error from the control board or because of a defective connection in the thermostat.
+Your technician should cautiously examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Even though this error code isn’t critical, it can still keep you from using the Nest thermostat like normal.
-Error code n260 pertains to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from obtaining sufficient power.
-You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+While this error code isn’t critical, it might still stop you from using the Nest thermostat how you prefer to.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving sufficient power.
+You can check the Nest’s C connector for the presence of a C wire and adapt the wiring itself if there is.
 If not, you’ll need a Nest Power Connector.

-Due to installation of a Nest Power Connector, you might notice error code E297 be displayed.
-This can be dealt with by updating your thermostat in Settings -> Software -> Update.
-If the Power Connector is already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.
+With installation of a Nest Power Connector, you might notice error code E297 show up.
+This can be remedied by updating your thermostat in Settings -> Software -> Update.
+If the Power Connector was already installed, you’ll instead be required to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 – Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excessive power is being delivered using the Nest’s wiring, it could damage internal components and can even be a fire hazard.
-If you notice this error code show up on your Nest thermostat and want to guard against electrical damage, it’s suggested to turn the power off as soon as you can.
-You can then get in touch with a professional technician with the proper experience identifying and solving electrical damage.
+Similar to error code e103, e104 is a critical error originating from an overcurrent.
+If excessive power is sent using the Nest’s wiring, it may damage internal components and may even be a fire hazard.
+If you notice this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off as soon as you can.
+You can then contact a professional technician with the appropriate experience detecting and solving electrical damage.

 e73 – Critical

-This might be as straightforward as the breaker being shut off, but it can also be something with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure they’re not loose or damaged.
-If nothing appears to be out of place, it’s time to get in touch with a local professional.
+This could be as simple as the breaker being switched off, but it may also be a problem with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure they’re not loose or damaged.
+If nothing seems to be out of place, it’s best to speak with a local professional.